 By enabling multidisciplinary study and the cross-pollination of ideas, the Azrieli Foundation aims to break down academic silos, encourage creative thinking and drive out-of-the-box solutions to some of the world’s most pressing issues.

-The Azrieli Foundation selects Azrieli Faculty Fellows according to a highly competitive selection process focused on academic and research excellence without regard to any institutional affiliations, race, religion, gender, ethnicity, or age.
+The Azrieli Foundation selects Azrieli Early Career Faculty Fellows according to a highly competitive selection process focused on academic and research excellence without regard to any institutional affiliations, race, religion, gender, ethnicity, or age.
 Candidates are assessed on their potential to make cutting-edge contributions to their respective fields.
 Personal merit and leadership abilities are also taken into consideration.

 Nominated individuals are then asked to complete full application.
 Nominees will be asked to submit their basic personal information, academic credentials (including a complete list of publications and conferences) a 750-word personal essay, research grant proposal and accompanying budget.